How to Make Money as a Health Coach by Offering 3 Core Programs

 The reason is, short programs are easy for people to say “yes” to.
 This is also great for you because it will get you quick wins and quick revenue.
 You’ll actually be able to start helping more people – and put your passion and knowledge to work!

-Once you lead clients through a short program (like a cleanse), you can keep the momentum going and enroll them in a one-on-one program.
+Once you lead clients through a short program (like an Intuitive Eating Program), you can keep the momentum going and enroll them in a one-on-one program.

 After they experience working with you, some of the participants in your short program will be interested in taking a bigger leap to work with you.